 The Microsoft Office 365 Forms application is one of the most useful tools in the Microsoft Office 365 education suite.
 For those long time Office buffs, you may have worked with Infopath forms and Office 365 forms is the online equivalent of that desktop product.
 You can use Office 365 forms to create quizzes, surveys, registrations or virtually any type of form where you need to collect responses to a group of questions and then analyze the data later.
-You are able to export the data gathered into Excel which makes it ideal for allowing educators to quiz students about the knowledge, they have gained in the classroom.
+You can export the data gathered into Excel which makes it ideal for allowing educators to quiz students about the knowledge, they have gained in the classroom.

 Microsoft created Office 365 forms as an answer to a similar product released by Google as part of its GSuite for Education as the Google Forms product offers many of the same features and enhances Google Classroom.
 The great thing is regardless s of which suite your college has adopted you have the functionality to create tests and quizzes for your students.
 Currently, there is a struggle between Office 365 and Google apps to determine who will control the educational market for collaboration tools.

 Office 365 Forms can be consumed on a variety of different platforms and looks and functions just as well whether you are on a desktop computer, tablet or smartphone.
 They forms can be used in Microsoft Classroom, but there is not a place for Forms directly in the classroom interface yet.

 Introduction to Office 365 Forms